Science at UM [S04-ep08]: The Mpox Outbreak

-In the summer of 2022, as the world emerges from two years of pandemic, a new threat is looming: Mpox, incorrectly referred to as monkeypox.
-This virus is of zoonotic origin and related to human smallpox, a disease that was declared eradicated in 1980.
-Until then confined to rural and forested areas of West and Central Africa, Mpox appeared in non-endemic areas in May 2022, where it was found for the first time on European soil.
-By July 2022, the WHO had already recorded 75 non-endemic countries affected and declared the virus a public health emergency of international concern (PHEIC).
-This was the time when prevention posters describing the early symptoms of the disease, modes of transmission, and recommendations in case of doubt began to appear in the restrooms of bars and nightclubs.
-It was also a time when the disease gained a scandalous reputation reminiscent of another era: Mpox was said to mainly affect men who have sex with men.
-While gay people are indeed overrepresented among those diagnosed, as always, there are many factors that explain this bias in interpretation.
+Summer 2022: as the world emerges from two years of pandemic, a new threat is rearing its head: Mpox, often mistakenly referred to as monkeypox.
+A zoonotic virus related to human smallpox—a disease declared eradicated in 1980.
+Previously confined to rural and forested areas of West and Central Africa, Mpox began appearing in non-endemic areas in May 2022, where it was detected for the first time, notably on European soil.
+By July 2022, the WHO had already recorded 75 non-endemic countries affected and declared the virus a Public Health Emergency of International Concern (PHEIC).
+This was the time when prevention posters describing the disease’s initial symptoms, modes of transmission, and recommendations in case of doubt began appearing in the restrooms of bars and nightclubs.
+It was also the time when the disease gained a scandalous reputation reminiscent of another era: Mpox was said to primarily affect men who have sex with men.
+While gay men are indeed overrepresented among those diagnosed, as always, numerous factors will explain this interpretive bias.

-Unlike Covid, the existence of a vaccine against Mpox, the same one that eradicated smallpox 40 years earlier, made it possible to control this early outbreak in 2022.
-But in August 2024, a new alert was issued, and the WHO declared a new public health emergency of international concern.
-Attention then turned to the DRC and several neighboring countries affected by a resurgence of infections and the emergence of a possible new, more transmissible viral strain.
+Unlike with COVID-19, the availability of a vaccine against Mpox—the same one that had eradicated smallpox 40 years earlier—made it possible to contain the initial outbreak in 2022.
+But in August 2024, a new alert was issued, and the WHO declared another public health emergency of international concern.
+Attention then turns to the DRC and several neighboring countries affected by a resurgence of infections and the emergence of a possible new, more transmissible viral strain.

-Martine Peeters from the Transvihmi laboratory and Eddy Lusamaki fromthe INRB have been studying the different strains of Mpox present in the Democratic Republic of Congo since 2018 as part of the AFROSCREEN1 and PANAFPOX2 projects, conducted jointly by the National Institute for Research (INRB) in the DRC, the IRD, and Inserm.
-Their findings, published in Cell on October 24, 2024, provide important new information about the genetic diversity of Mpox circulating in the DRC and the predominant type of transmission.
+Since 2018, Martine Peeters of the Transvihmi laboratory and Eddy Lusamaki ofthe INRB have been studying the various strains of Mpox present in the Democratic Republic of the Congo as part of the AFROSCREEN1 and PANAFPOX2 projects, jointly conducted by the National Institute of Research (INRB) in the DRC, the IRD, and Inserm.
+Their findings, published in Cell on October 24, 2024, provide important new insights into the genetic diversity of Mpox circulating in the DRC and the predominant mode of transmission.

-In the second part of the program, we bring you a repeat broadcast of our report from Cemipai, the Center for the Study of Infectious Diseases and Anti-Infective Pharmacology, where we meet Aymeric Neyret, a research engineer at the University of Montpellier and specialist in electron microscopy.
-Safely sheltered behind his biological safety cabinet, he scrutinizes viruses to better identify the molecules capable of neutralizing them and developing new treatments.
+In the second half of the program, we’re bringing you a rebroadcast of our report from Cemipai, the Center for Infectious Diseases and Anti-Infective Pharmacology, where we meet Aymeric Neyret, a research engineer at the University of Montpellier and an expert in electron microscopy.
+Safely sheltered behind his biosafety workstation, he scrutinizes viruses to better identify the molecules capable of neutralizing them and developing new treatments.

 Co-production: Divergence FM / University of Montpellier